Complexlity/immutable-game/README.md

 ### The Unique Token Id Problem

 Since immutable does not allow creating multiple NFTs with the same name, I have to be able to track the minted NFTs as if I create an item with say `tokenId = 1` and try to create another, it fails so I have to find a way to always increment this value each time the user.
-I created an [api route]('src/pages/api/current-token-id.js') which just statically fetches the id and updates it each time.
-Without using a database, this solves it
+I created an [api route]('src/pages/api/token.js') which just statically fetches the id and updates it each time.
+This was done using redis for speed

+## Conclusion

+I learnt quite a lot of things carrying out this bounty.
+I can also affirm the easy of adding authentication and interacting with the blockchain using immutable passport especially from a web2 background.
+And I would definitely build with it in my future projects